Editor’s rating: 4.5 | Avg. Rating online:4.4

 - Pea flour could have been replaced by animal fat as the 5th ingredient.

 - Tapioca, lentils, and chickpeas represent too many carbohydrates in the formula.

-* Crude fiber is fermented by the gut’s bacteria present in the cat’s intestine producing short-chain fatty acids, which provides the cat’s intestines with energy necessary to break down the nutrients.
-Too much fiber could produce less absorption of nutrients and also excess of defecation.
+* Crude fiber is fermented by the gut bacteria present in the cat’s intestine producing short-chain fatty acids, which provide the cat’s intestines with the energy necessary to break down the nutrients.
+Too much fiber could produce less absorption of nutrients and also excess defecation.

 My final thoughts